CharlesEricADAM/eventbrite-app/README.md

 $ rails server
 ```

-Alternatively, the website has also been pushed on Heroku
+Alternatively, the website has also been pushed on Heroku: https://eventb-app.herokuapp.com/